This simple pumpkin pasta with just two ingredients is a quick and simple, but still delicious, fall dinner.

-The binding properties of pumpkin is what I was really relying on for this pasta.
+The binding properties of squash are what I was really relying on for this pumpkin pasta.
 I’ve seen recipes out there where folks mix pumpkin puree into traditional fresh egg pasta, and that’s great, but I had a hunch that you could maybe skip the egg entirely and just make a straight up pumpkin pasta.
 And I was right!
 Leave out the egg, just use pumpkin, and create yourself a big, glorious pile of beautiful vegan pasta!

-And even better than the tiny number of ingredients?
-This fresh pumpkin pasta requires no special equipment.
+Even better than the tiny number of ingredients in this fresh pasta?
+Making the noodles requires no special equipment!

 If you have a pasta roller and cutter and want to use it, go right ahead, but don’t be shy if you don’t.
 Just roll the dough out thin with a rolling pin and cut rustic noodles using a sharp knife or pizza cutter.
 I promise it’ll taste just as delicious.

-This fresh pumpkin pasta would be wonderful in a cheese ravioli, or even with a white-sauce lasagna, but I kept it simple and drizzled this amazing browned butter and sage sauce over top made with sage from our garden (that is drying in a beautiful bundle over top of our kitchen sink).
+This fresh pumpkin pasta recipe would be wonderful as a cheese ravioli, or even in a white-sauce lasagna, but I kept it simple and drizzled a browned butter and sage sauce over top with some Parmesan cheese.

 The sauce takes all of about five minutes to make, and is the perfect complement to the sweetness of the pumpkin in the pasta.
-Of course, the butter and cheese kinda negate the whole vegan pasta concept, but hey, balance.
-If you want to keep your pasta dish free of animal products, you can replicate the sauce using one of the many vegan margarines out there and just skip the cheese—I’m sure it’d still be delicious!
+Of course, the butter and cheese kinda negate the whole vegan pasta concept.
+So if you want to keep your pasta dish dairy-free and vegan, you can replicate the sauce using one of the many vegan margarines out there and use our Vegan Cashew Parmesan.